 Is the Museum open?

-In line with Government guidance in response to the COVID19 pandemic the Museum is currently closed.
-We aim to reopen as soon as possible.
+In line with Government guidance in response to the COVID19 the Museum can reopen from Monday 17 May, 2021.

-Once open we hope to welcome visitors 11am-4pm, Fridays to Sundays (building back up to 7-days a week, 10am-5/6pm, as soon as possible).
+Once open we will welcome visitors 11am-4pm, Fridays to Sundays (building back up to 7-days a week, 10am-5/6pm, as soon as possible).

 What safety measures will there be there in place?